 The latter is a Quebec mining company aiming to produce green battery anode material.
 The Nouveau Monde Graphite goal is to increase the recycled content in the transformation process.

 Batteries collection points are the Spokes, where black mass is produced.

 The first major breakthrough for Li-Cycle was revealed in a May 11, 2021.
-This pertains to a joint venture with GM and LG Energy Solution to recycle up to 100% of the scrap generated by the manufacturing of GM’s Ultium batteries from GM’s battery production plant in Lordstown, Ohio.
+This pertains to a joint venture with GM and LG Energy Solution to recycle up to 100% of the scrap generated from the manufacturing of GM’s Ultium batteries at GM’s battery production plant in Lordstown, Ohio.

 Another coup is an agreement with Canada’s New Flyer bus manufacturer.